apache/airflow-site/landing-pages/site/content/en/ecosystem/_index.md

 [Airflow Ditto](https://github.com/angadsingh/airflow-ditto) - An extensible framework to do transformations to an Airflow DAG and convert it into another DAG which is flow-isomorphic with the original DAG, to be able to run it on different environments (e.g. on different clouds, or even different container frameworks - Apache Spark on YARN vs Kubernetes).
 Comes with out-of-the-box support for EMR-to-HDInsight-DAG transforms.

+[Amundsen](https://github.com/amundsen-io/amundsen) - Amundsen is a data discovery and metadata platform for improving the productivity of data analysts, data scientists and engineers when interacting with data.
+It can surface which Airflow task generates a given table.

 [Apache-Liminal-Incubating](https://github.com/apache/incubator-liminal) -  Liminal provides a domain-specific-language (DSL) to build ML/AI workflows on top of Apache Airflow.
 Its goal is to operationalise the machine learning process, allowing data scientists to quickly transition from a successful experiment to an automated pipeline of model training, validation, deployment and inference in production.

 [Chartis](https://github.com/trejas/chartis) - Python package to convert Common Workflow Language (CWL) into Airflow DAG.